5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Dropping_Tables/README.md

 This will disable the OEM DMAR table and inject the modified one instead but we need to check if it worked…

+> [!IMPORTANT]
+>
+> I've noticed that macOS 14.2 crashes on my Z490 system if a Reserved Memory Region for the `XHCI` Controller is present in the OEM DMAR Table (cross-reference PCI paths to figure out which memory region is for what).
+In this case, drop and replace the OEM `DMAR` table by a modified one without reserved memory regions to resolve the issue!

 #### Verifying that the `DMAR` Table has been replaced
 - Open maciASL
 - Select "File" > "New from ACPI"
 - Pick `DMAR`.
-The file should be shorter in length than the original (in this case it's `104`) and should no longer contain Reserved Memory Regions (which it doesn't):</br>
+The file should be shorter in length than the original (in this case it's `104`) and should no longer contain Reserved Memory Regions (which it doesn't in this case):</br>
 	![DMARnu](https://user-images.githubusercontent.com/76865553/148192464-230e64c0-7817-4a83-b54d-c7d1f3e7adb6.png)

 ## NOTES